Ixrec/NineSolsArchipelagoRandomizer/README.md

 A Nine Sols mod for [the Archipelago multi-game randomizer system](https://archipelago.gg/).

-## Status (as of September 2025)
+## Status (as of October 2025)

-Playable: Yes
+Playable: Yes.

-Stable: Mostly.
-There are known bugs, but all are minor and/or easily worked around.
+Stable: Yes.
+All known, reproducible bugs have been fixed.

 Feature Completeness: Minimal.
 See Roadmap.

 ## Contact